 Staff from the Finance Department, Human Resources Department and the City Manager's Office meet weekly to discuss the CalPERS Challenge.
 These meetings generate innumerable ideas, including those to address cost management dimensions of the CalPERS Challenge.
 The cost management ideas, separate from any ideas that may be subject to collective bargaining, have resulted in the high-level options summarized in Table 1.
-Please note that this is likely not an exhaustive list of options and all options have pros and cons - there is no panacea.
+Please note that all of these options have pros and cons.